NgocHaiDUT/PBL6/src/address/README.md

 - Retrieve all addresses for the currently logged-in user.
 - Delete a specific address.
 - Store GHN-specific location IDs (`ghn_province_id`, `ghn_district_id`, `ghn_ward_code`) for integration with the shipping provider.
+- **Data Integrity:** When an address is created or updated with GHN location IDs, the service automatically fetches the official names for the province, district, and ward from GHN.
+These official names are then saved to the database, ensuring all address data is standardized and consistent with the shipping provider.
 - **Public endpoints to fetch GHN provinces, districts, and wards.**

 ## Workflow